CirroBuild/FrostiDocs/.github/ISSUE_TEMPLATE/request-changes.md

 ---
 name: Request an update
+about:
-about: Highlight documentation pages or topics that need additional information or updates
+  Highlight documentation pages or topics that need additional information or updates
-title: 'Update - <title>'
+title: "Update - <title>"
-labels: 'documentation'
+labels: "documentation"
-assignees: 'bsmth'
+assignees: "bsmth"
 ---

 <!--